gridhead/supervisor-frontend-service/README.md

-# supervisor-frontend
+# supervisor-frontend-service
-Reference frontend for SuperVisor written in Flask
+Reference frontend service for SuperVisor written in Flask